AWiderDotNET/service-spellcheck/README.md

 See [past requests for this service](https://github.com/AWiderDotNET/mutual-aid/labels/service%3Aspellcheck).

+## Somebody Helped Me With This Before, and I Need More Help / Have an Issue

+Open an issue at <https://github.com/AWiderDotNET/mutual-aid> to request help.

 ## I Have a Suggestion for How to Improve This Service

 Awesome!
 Create an issue in this repository so we can discuss.